-For their follow up to the zany Last Driver and eclectic sci-fi anthology Adventures in Science, Chris Baker and Matt Fitch have opted for an equally out of this world subject – the Apollo moon landing.
+For their follow up to the zany Last Driver and eclectic sci-fi anthology Adventures in Science, Chris Baker and Matt Fitch have opted for an equally out of this world subject – the Apollo moon landing in graphic novel form.
 Teaming up with veteran artist Mike Collins they look to tell the story of man’s first mission to the moon as only they can, but will it be out of this world or no go on lift off.

 Just in case you aren’t familiar with this landmark moment in human history, Apollo follows three chaps called Neil Armstrong, Buzz Aldrin and Mike Collins (not the artist) as they become the first people to land on the moon.
 However, it’s more than just a dry and analytical look at the events as Fitch and Baker flesh out the story with cut scenes and flashbacks that look at the astronaut’s childhoods and home lives, giving their bravery an added personal depth.
 They also look at the political issues of the day – including Nixon complaining about how his legacy with always be associated with Kennedy and also how soldiers in Vietnam view the events – as well as the history of the Apollo missions and man’s attempts to push the boundaries of the world around us.